,

 Enrichment

-Downshall RE Ambassadors took part in a nativity workshop in Romford on Friday 8th December.
+Downshall RE Ambassadors took part in a nativity workshop.
 The workshop involved role-play, story-telling, drama and a puppet show about the Christmas story.
 'Learning about Christmas and how it is represented in different ways was really interesting.
 I enjoyed the quiz after the nativity show.
 Christians and non-Christians celebrate Christmas in different ways: some pray and others share gifts and food with family, friends and people in need.'
 (Samantha, Year 3) 'I learned about how and why Christians celebrate Christmas.
 It was very hard for Mary to give birth in such harsh conditions.
 It not like now where you have hospitals and trained doctors and nurses to help.
 I think Mary and Jesus are inspirational.'
 (Freya Year 4)

 Subject Displays